Big Dipper (Luna Park Sydney, 1935)

 Big Dipper was a wooden roller coaster operating at Luna Park Sydney from 1935 until 1979.
-It was demolished in 1981.
 The ride was first constructed in 1930, a clone of Luna Park Melbourne's Big Dipper, designed by Miller & Baker Inc. The roller coaster was a mainstay of Luna Park Glenelg during its four years of operation.
-The ride was dismantled and shipped to Sydney when the Glenelg park went into voluntary liquidation in 1934, and became the biggest attraction of the newly opened Luna Park Milsons Point (which was later renamed Luna Park Sydney).
+The ride was dismantled and shipped to Sydney when the Glenelg park went into voluntary liquidation in 1934, and became the biggest attraction of the newly opened Luna Park Sydney.

 The ride was 800 m long, lasted three minutes, could reach speeds of 84 km/h, and when all three roller coaster trains were operating, could carry 72 people.

 Big Dipper remained popular throughout its operating life.
 The coaster closed for repairs after two trains collided on 16 April 1979, before the entirety of Luna Park was closed following the Ghost Train fire.
 Big Dipper was demolished and burned, along with most of the 'old' Luna Park, when Australian Amusements Associates took over the site on 3 June 1981.
 Two of the nine roller coaster cars were purchased at the auction before the demolition; one is on display within Luna Park today, while the other is part of the Powerhouse Museum collection.